Previous Page Next Page

 The CPI supervisor notifies the reporter when an intake report is closed following the supervisor’s review.
 The supervisor does this by generating a letter in the IMPACT case management system.

-2154 Changing the Priority of a Report About Abuse or Neglect
+2154 Changing the Priority of a Report about Abuse or Neglect

 Changing the Priority Assigned to a Report